 New Auburn, WI Area Attractions

 From hiking, biking, and water sports to wineries, brewery tours, and summer festivals, there is no short supply of activities around our Northwestern Wisconsin campground.
-Located in the Blue Diamond Recreational Area and surrounded by some of Wisconsin's finest lakes, Green Acres Family Campground is fun for the entire family.
+Located in the Blue Diamond Recreational Area and surrounded by some of Wisconsin's finest lakes, Sand Haven Campground is fun for the entire family.

 Valkyrie Brewing Co.

 Tour northwest Wisconsin's first microbrewery and sample some of their 22 styles of beers